Frequently Asked Questions

 IMPORTANT: New Letter Policy

 Students have the opportunity to earn a coveted athletic letter for their hard work -- and it is hard work indeed.
-The link below details the requirements, some of which are new this year.
-Please download and read the new letter policy for 2016 - 2017
+The link below details the requirements (this information is also in the student handbook).
+Please download and read the letter policy for 2018 - 2019

 How can a donation be made to help the band program?